zokam1411/milestone-project-3/README.md

 - Click on dropdown menu and click My Profile.
 - On Profile page user ads will be displayed.

 Result: Everything works as it should.
-User can display his ads in two clicks from any page of website.
+User can display his ads in two clicks from any page on website.
 If there are no ads in collection info message will be displayed.

 5. As a Registered user, I want report ad when item is suspicious or not appropriate.
 - Navigate to any ad you want to report.
 - Click 'Report Ad' link and modal with textarea will pop up.
 - Describe why you want to report this ad.
-- Click REPORT button.
+- Click Report button.

 Result: Everything work as expected.
 I want only add, that Report Ad feature is very important on any social application .